MunjPatel/LaMini-Doc-Summarizer/README.md

 2. Open the browser and navigate to the local server link provided (usually `http://localhost:8501`).

-3. Upload a document (TXT, PDF, or DOCX) via the interface.
+3. Upload a document (PDF, or DOCX) via the interface.

 4. Customize the summary length or parameters if desired.